Frequently Asked Questions

 The Reciprocity Application is available in the Forms section.

-If you are licensed/credentialed in another state and are in good standing, you may obtain a Temporary Practice Permit in Kansas by submitting a completed Temporary Practice Application along with a copy of the engagement letter or contract and payment of the $50 Temporary Practice Registration fee.
+If you are licensed/credentialed in another state and are in good standing, you obtain a Temporary Practice Permit to engage in appraisal practice in Kansas.
+Submit a completed Temporary Practice Application along with a copy of the engagement letter or contract and payment of the $50 Temporary Practice Registration fee.
 Temporary permits are valid for 6 months from the date of issuance.